Home

 At the American Numismatic Association Chicago convention in 1920, collector Farran Zerbe proposed that a new coin, preferably a half dollar or a silver dollar, be minted to exemplify America’s commitment to peace and liberty.

-[US Coin Values Advisor has cataloged Peace Dollar values over a period of many years for coins of this series.]
+US Coin Values Advisor has cataloged Peace Dollar values over a period of many years for coins of this series.

 Furthermore, for every silver dollar reduced to bullion form, the Pittman Act required the government to purchase newly mined silver to mint into a replacement silver dollar.

-Peace Dollar Specifications
+Uncirculated Peace Dollar Values

 Coin Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA